 6.1.
 The Common Ground Problem.
 Existing theories of consciousness, by leading researchers, range over practically the whole space of possibilities concerning sparseness or abundance.
 On the one end, some major theorists endorse panpsychism, according to which experience is ubiquitous in the universe, even in microparticles (Strawson 2006; Goff 2017).
 On the other end, other major theorists advocate very restrictive views that deny that dogs are conscious (Carruthers 2000; maybe Dennett 1996) or that it is not determinately the case that dogs are conscious (Carruthers 2019; maybe Papineau 2003).
 (I exclude from discussion here eliminativists who argue that nothing in the universe is conscious in the relevant sense of "conscious".
 I regard that as, at root, a definitional objection of the sort discussed in my treatment of the gong answer.)
-The most common (which is not to say the best) arguments against these extreme views illustrate the common ground problem.
+The most common (and, despite their simplicity and seeming naiveté, possibly the best1) arguments against these extreme views illustrate the common ground problem.